 “Micro-aggressions” is a phrase coined by psychiatrist, Chester M Pierce, MD, in the 1970’s to refer to the intentional or unintentional ways of invalidating, degrading or insulting an individual based on a bias.
 Usually it’s used in the context of bullying and discrimination in schools and the workplace.
 However it perfectly describes much of what we experience while living with someone with Aspergers Syndrome.
 Aspie micro-aggressions are those subtle messages that deny your reality and denigrate your status with your Aspie partner or family member.
 But not all subtleties or micro-behaviors are aggression, are they?

 I call this other category “Micro-Hits” because they still throw us off balance.
 When your Aspie shuts you up with a comment like, “You don’t know that!” that’s a micro-hit.
 It’s confusing, since you may have been stating your opinion (which you are entitled to, by the way), but now you have to explain why you said what you said.

-If you’re a member of my Asperger Syndrome: Partners & Family of Adults with ASD Meetup, please join us at the upcoming free teleconference: Micro-Hits.
-It will be held on Thursday, April 19th.
+If you’re a member of my Asperger Syndrome: Partners & Family of Adults with ASD Meetup, please join us at the upcoming video conference: Micro-Hits.
 We’ll figure out some snappy comebacks, plus discuss tools to stay confident and calm.
 Perhaps we’ll even discover new ways to help our Aspies a bit.

 And if you haven’t heard yet, my new book, “WHEN EMPATHY FAILS,” can now be purchased on Amazon in paperback or kindle edition.
 Its down-to-earth advice will teach you to protect yourself from those with Empathy Dysfunction.
 As a favor to me, can you please add your review on Amazon, after you read it?
 I’d appreciate it.